 ENGL 2322.
-(ENG 2319) Survey of British Literature I. (3-3-0)
+Survey of British Literature I. (3-3-0)

-A study of British literature from Beowulf to the Romantic era.
-Authors studied include but are not limited to Chaucer, Shakespeare, and Milton.
+A study of British literature from the Middle Ages through the Restoration and the 18th Centruy with selections from but not limited to Malory, Marlowe, Chaucer, and Shakespeare.
 A fully documented research paper is required as part of the course work.

 ENGL 2323.
-(ENG 2320) Survey of British Literature II.
+Survey of British Literature II.
 (3-3-0)